sithart/short_notes_on_machine_learning/content/python/data_wrangling/pandas_split_lat_and_long_into_variables.md

-## Split the geo variable into seperate lat and lon variables
+## Split the geo variable into separate lat and lon variables

 ```python